List

 Attend an Event

 Not sure when to visit?
 Plan your trip around one of the many exciting events on Stillwater's events calendar.
-Standout events include Lumberjack Days, which celebrates with log rolling, a beer garden and live music; the fall Harvest Fest, with its pumpkin regatta on the river and giant pumpkins; and, for winter visitors, nothing will warm up your spirits like a stroll through thousands of lights at the new Stillwater Lights exhibit.
+Standout events include Lumberjack Days, which celebrates with log rolling, a beer garden and live music; the fall Harvest Fest, with its pumpkin regatta on the river and giant pumpkins; and, for winter visitors, nothing will warm up your spirits like a stroll through thousands of lights as part of Main Street's Hometown for the Holidays event.

 10. Stay at a Historic Bed & Breakfast or Boutique Hotel